Can Turtle Live in Tap Water

 Due to these potential challenges, a simple solution might seem to be dechlorinating tap water before allowing turtles in it.
 Although this can work, one must remember that turtles, unlike humans, need water that’s clean but not sterile.
 Turtles tend to thrive in environments teeming with beneficial microlife like phytoplankton and zooplankton, which tap water lacks due to the sterilization process.

-See Also Why Turtle Don't Like Black
+See Also Why Is Turtle Just Floating

 One way to solve this problem may be to create a pseudo-natural environment in the tank.
 This can include adding commercially available beneficial bacteria solutions, allowing a certain amount of algae growth, or even using tank water conditioners that not only remove harmful chemicals but also add essential vitamins and minerals.